 Registration status can be viewed in the Content Gateway manager on the Monitor > Summary page by clicking More Detail and reviewing the list at the bottom of the Subscription Details section.

 Once registered, Content Gateway uses the Web DLP policy engine for malware detection.
-Go to the Data Security manager to configure and deploy Web DLP policies.
-You must deploy Web DLP in the Data Security manager.
+Go to the DATA module of the TRITON Manager to configure and deploy Web DLP policies.

 If automatic registration fails, an alarm displays.

 Manual registration